Matthew 5: 17-48

 The hill was green and gave a great view of the sea below.
 But the Galilean crowd was focused on the man before them.
 They had questions and Jesus seemed to know what they were thinking.
 “Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them.”
 A few people gave each other a knowing look.
 This is exactly what they were discussing on the way up.
 Peter was feeling edgy, ‘Fulfil the Law and Prophets?’
 Phew!
 Those were strong words.
 How would the crowd take it?
 What did Jesus mean?

 Jesus said to the crowd, “Unless your righteousness surpasses that of the Pharisees and the teachers of the law, you will certainly not enter the kingdom of heaven.”
 This is a key verse.
 The Pharisees exalted the letter of the law and neglected the heart of the law.
 Jesus once told the Pharisees, “You clean the outside of the cup and dish, but inside they are full of greed and self-indulgence” (Mt 23.25).
 Jesus wanted them to focus on their hearts and not just external rituals.
 You see, the Law was birthed by a heart; God’s heart.
 So the heart of the Law will always be more important than the letter of the law.
 The application of a law can change, but the heart of it remains the same.
 An example is Deuteronomy 22.5 “A woman must not wear men’s clothing, nor a man wear women’s clothing; for the Lord your God detests anyone who does this.”
 Does this mean that Masai tribesmen cannot wear traditional skirts, or that Scotsmen cannot wear kilts, or that American women cannot wear jeans?
 No, clothing changes depending on culture.
 The heart behind this law is simply this: Women should not try to be men and men should not try to be women.
-When we teach a law we must ask what the law is trying to achieve; what is the heart behind it?
+Whenever we interpret a law we must ask what the heart behind the law is trying to achieve.

 Jesus says, “You have heard that it was said…‘Do not murder,and anyone who murders will be subject to judgment.’
 But I tell you that anyone who is angry with his brotherwill be subject to judgment.”
 Jesus is saying that fulfilling this law is not just about avoiding the act of murder; it is about not being murderous inside, in our thoughts.
 Rather than be murderous we should be kind and forgiving.
 When we slander one another, we murder with words.
 Bad words come from bad hearts, and God judges us by the condition of our hearts.